Frequently Asked Questions

 There are three ways to know a lottery has opened.

-- Opt-in to receive email notifications: Edit your profile and choose to recieve email notifications about open lotteries.
-This is an opt-in system, you must choose to recieve emails announcing lotteries.
+- Opt-in to receive email notifications.
+Edit your river user account and choose to receive email notifications about open lotteries.
+This is an opt-in system, you must choose to receive emails announcing lotteries.

 - The Colorado River through Grand Canyon is a highly technical river, not something for the inexperienced to try.
 At least one member of each trip must have the experience and skills required by the National Park Service.

 - Noncommercial trips must be self-guided and may not hire guides.